 Field-hunting tip

-Look in rhyolite cavities country — that is the host setting where maxwellite typically forms.
+Look in rhyolite cavities country, the host setting where maxwellite typically forms.
 If you start seeing topaz, bixbyite, pseudobrookite in float, you are in the right ground.
 Field specimens usually show a bladed crystals habit, so train your eye for that shape before scanning the outcrop.